vncg/react-admin/docs/Translation.md

 import React, { Component } from 'react';
 import { connect } from 'react-redux';
 import Button from '@material-ui/core/Button';
-import { changeLocale as changeLocaleAction } from 'react-admin';
+import { changeLocale as changeLocaleAction } from 'vn-kooch-react-admin';

 class LocaleSwitcher extends Component {
     switchToFrench = () => this.props.changeLocale('fr');